Accessibility percolation in random fitness landscapes: Summary and conclusions

 \subsection{Accessible paths and evolutionary dynamics}

-Formalizing evolutionary accessibility through fitness-monotonic mutational paths is conceptually appealing, because it does not require any assumptions about the evolutionary dynamics.
+Formalising evolutionary accessibility through fitness-monotonic mutational paths is conceptually appealing, because it does not require any assumptions about the evolutionary dynamics.
 On the other hand, this simplification also limits the applicability of the theory to actual evolutionary processes.
-The paradigm of evolutionary dynamics underlying the notion of accessible paths, known as the strong selection-weak mutation (SSWM) regime , applies in a window of population size $N$ where mutations are rare\footnote{Here $\mu$ denotes the mutation rate per individual and generation, and $\Delta f$ is the typical fitness difference between neighbouring genotypes.}, $N \mu \ll 1$, and selection is strong, $N \vert \Delta f \vert \gg 1$ \cite{JK-Gillespie1984,JK-Orr2002}.
+The paradigm of evolutionary dynamics underlying the notion of accessible paths, known as the strong selection-weak mutation (SSWM) regime, applies in a window of population size $N$ where mutations are rare\footnote{Here $\mu$ denotes the mutation rate per individual and generation, and $\Delta f$ is the typical fitness difference between neighbouring genotypes.}, $N \mu \ll 1$, and selection is strong, $N \vert \Delta f \vert \gg 1$ \cite{JK-Gillespie1984,JK-Orr2002}.
 Under these conditions the population is almost always monomorphic and can evolve only by fixing beneficial mutations, which implies that it is constrained to move along accessible paths.
+A rigorous derivation of the SSWM limit from microscopic adaptive dynamics is described in the chapter by Anton Bovier \cite{JK-Bovier2019}.
 The SSWM framework allows one to assign a weight to each accessible path, which is given by the product of the relative fixation probabilities along the path.
 Empirical studies indicate that these weights are often strongly concentrated on a small number of paths \cite{JK-Lozovsky2009,JK-Weinreich2006}.
 As a consequence the evolutionary predictability may be even higher than expected based only on the number of accessible paths.

 However, evolving populations are myopic and lack the foresight required to determine which of the many available paths will eventually lead to high fitness.
 Studies of SSWM dynamics on the $L$-dimensional hypercube with uncorrelated fitness values have shown that adaptive walks governed by local dynamics typically terminate at a local fitness peak after $\sim \ln L$ steps and are thus much shorter than the accessible paths considered in this chapter \cite{JK-Flyvbjerg1992,JK-Macken1991,JK-Neidhart2011,JK-Orr2002}.
 Greedy adaptive walks that always fix the most beneficial mutation terminate already after $e-1 \approx 1.718$ steps \cite{JK-Orr2003}.
 Walks following a (biologically unrealistic) `reluctant' dynamics by always choosing the smallest available positive fitness difference take $\cO(L)$ steps but do not reach fitness levels comparable to the globally maximal fitness \cite{JK-Nowak2015}.
 The behaviour of adaptive walks on correlated fitness landscapes is more complex, but studies of the RMF model have shown that the available, long accessible paths are dynamically relevant only if the bias parameter $c$ in (\ref{JK-RMF}) is sufficiently large and/or the distribution of the random component $\xi_x$ is sufficiently heavy tailed \cite{JK-Park2015,JK-Park2016,JK-Park2016a}.
 Typical walk lengths in the NK-model at fixed $k$ are of the order of (but smaller than) $L$ \cite{JK-Nowak2015}.